Fun Facts on Nutrition You’d Never Guess! – Issue #6

 Fun and Health Go Hand-in-Hand

 Isn’t nutrition fascinating?
 From pain-relieving peppers to sleep-enhancing kiwis, these fun nutrition facts highlight the amazing world of food.
-Each week, we’ll bring you more surprising and inspiring nutritional facts to help you on your journey to healthier eating.
+We’ll bring you more surprising and inspiring nutritional facts to help you on your journey to healthier eating.
 Stay tuned!

 This natural health news is shared by Nutrition Breakthroughs, maker of the original and effective calcium and magnesium based sleep aid Sleep Minerals II, and Joints and More, a natural supplement for joint relief, less aches and pains, stronger hair and nails, and more energy.